alphagov/notifications-ruby-client/DOCUMENTATION.md

 If the request to the client is successful, the client will return a `Notifications::Client::ReceivedTextCollection`.

-You must then run either `received_texts.links` or `received_texts.collection` on the `Notifications::Client::ReceivedTextCollection` object:
+You must then call either the `received_texts.links` method or the `received_texts.collection` method against the `Notifications::Client::ReceivedTextCollection` object:

 - `received_texts.links` returns a hash linking to the requested requested texts (limited to 250)
 - `received_texts.collection` returns an array of the required texts